Server data from the Official MCP Registry

 }

-Note on clock skew: syslog correlate uses the timestamp field from the syslog message, which reflects the sending device's clock.
+Note on clock skew: cortex correlate events uses the timestamp field from the syslog message, which reflects the sending device's clock.
 If a device clock is skewed, events may fall outside the correlation window.
 See Time synchronization.

 Parameters: none